Skip to content

 One important practical consideration in the CBD vs THC debate involves drug testing.
 THC is the compound that drug tests look for, and it can remain detectable in the body for days or weeks after use.

-CBD products that contain less than 0.2% THC are generally considered safe in terms of drug testing.
+CBD products from industrial hemp with low THC content (within national thresholds, e.g. EU CAP cap of 0.3%) are generally considered safe in terms of drug testing.
 However, if you use full-spectrum CBD products regularly, trace amounts of THC could theoretically accumulate.
 If you are concerned about a drug test, consider using CBD isolate products or broad-spectrum CBD products that contain no THC at all.

 It is also important to buy CBD products from reputable sources that provide third-party lab reports confirming THC levels.
 This is the best way to ensure that your CBD product will not cause issues on a drug test.

 Both CBD and THC are subjects of research for their potential therapeutic properties.
-Studies on CBD and THC are growing, and results are promising for various health conditions.
+Studies on CBD and THC are growing, and results are generating scientific interest for various conditions.

 Studied Benefits of THC